 Ask fellow investors in your local real estate investing club who they use.
 Or, if you have a mortgage broker you’re on good terms with (and who also works with a lot of investors), ask them for a recommendation or two.

-Narrowing your search for the right agent
+Narrowing your search for the right real estate agent

 Right out of the gate, make sure every potential agent you speak with knows you’re an investor.
 Be upfront and clear about your intentions for the property you’re planning to buy, as well as your long-term goals.
-This not only weeds out agents who prefer not to work with investors, it sets the standard for a long-term outlook.
+This not only weeds out agents who prefer not to work with investors, but it also sets the standard for a long-term outlook.

 In addition to setting expectations, vet the credentials of agents recommended to you.
-One of the single most important qualifications you should look for as an investor is whether an agent is an investor him or herself.
+One of the single most important qualifications you should look for as an investor is whether an agent is an investor himself or herself.
 Investor-agents are more likely to have the perspective and insight you need to evaluate potential investment properties.
 Other questions you might ask of your potential agent - what kind of sales volume do they do in a year?
 How long have they been licensed and in the field?
 What’s their familiarity with different types of real estate transactions?
 As an investor, you need someone knowledgeable.

 If your prospective agents check the boxes so far, it’s time to take a look at other important factors such as where they operate or what types of real estate they specialize in.
-You’ll want someone with keen insight into the specific city or town you want to buy property in, as well as experience matching your property interest (single family, commercial, mixed-use, condo, etc.).
+You’ll want someone with keen insight into the specific city or town you want to buy property in, as well as experience matching your property interest (single-family, commercial, mixed-use, condo, etc.).